 Each class has a range of materials to support the writing process.
 Writing materials are kept accessible and organised and pupils are encouraged to take care of the equipment and return it to where it belongs.
-Each class also has a set of age-appropriate dictionaries, thesaurus and word banks.
+Each class also has a set of ageappropriate dictionaries, thesaurus and word banks.
 Teachers use National Curriculum 2014 and various other high-quality resources to support writing.
+Each year group has a knowledge organiser to refer to for details about grammar and punctuation.